 - To eradicate poverty, gain comprehensive primary education, promote gender equality, lessen the childbirth rate, improve the health of nurturing mothers, prevent the spreading of AIDS, malaria, and other diseases, and also ensure to make the environment is healthy for living.

 This day celebration involves the volunteers in many activities which are as follows:

-- Rallies and parades are organised with the aim to increase awareness among people globally.
+- Rallies and parades are organized with the aim to increase awareness among people globally.

-- Rewards and recognition are organised for winner volunteers for recognizing their significant involvement in their communities.
+- Rewards and recognition are organized for winning volunteers for recognizing their significant involvement in their communities.

-- Various competitions and events are organised for the Volunteers.
+- Various competitions and events are organized for the Volunteers.

-- Time donation campaigns are also organised for people.
+- Time donation campaigns are also organized for people.

-It also focuses on the UN Millennium Development goals like;
+It also focuses on the UN Millennium Development goals;

 - To help in eradicating poverty

 - To achieve universal primary education.